Two female entities are spending their after-life here for their own reasons.

 I suspect that one of the entities may be Julia Hunt, who may have had to move out before she really wanted to do so.
 For some reason, she had to sell their beloved home, which had so many good memories.
 I’m guessing that either she didn’t have the funds to keep the home and estate, or perhaps her health wasn’t good.
 For some reason, she needed to move into her daughter and son-in-law’s home, and didn’t just buy a smaller place, more suited for a single woman.

-Perhaps the other female entity could be a former servant, still waiting on dinner guests, or a lady of the house, being the model of hospitality.
+The other female entity could be a former servant, still waiting on dinner guests, or a lady of the house, being the model of hospitality.

 Dressed in Victorian attire, she has been seen in the western part of the mansion.